Editor’s Note: This piece was originally published on DTW in August 2016.

 Automotive News Europe has reported that PSA have launched a China-only vehicle, their second.
 It is the DS6 crossover.

 The appearance is generic SUV while the grille and lights show China´s DS styling.
 From there back, it´s file under “Forget”.For a brand allegedly majoring in style this is a major puzzle.
 For a firm as indifferent to the meaning of DS, this entirely to be expected.
-And we can see this as sign of the future developments for DS, along with the possibility of Continue reading “A glimpse of the future for the DS brand”
+And we can see this as sign of the future developments for DS, along with the possibility of the brand having its own dealerships, as it does in China.
+Continue reading “A glimpse of the future for the DS brand”

 Richard’s fine introduction on this topic began with two quotes, both holding a high degree of truth to advertising in general, yet both I’d suggest are not always relevant to that branch of advertising that deals with cars.

 Edwin Land, who brought us Polaroid, as well as other products of intelligent research, said “Marketing is what you do when your product is no good” but, although Edwin Land was a remarkable inventor, it was easy for him to say that since, for years, his instant film system was the best in a group of one.
 Car manufacturers don’t have that luxury – if only Karl Benz had employed patent lawyers as good as Land’s we’d all be peering through that silver star on the bonnet.
-Also the problem is that Continue reading “Theme : Advertising – Who The Fun Do They Think We Are?”
+Also the problem is that, essentially, all cars are good these days – it’s a fair time since VW could point to a Korean upstart and state, quantitatively and overtly, that it didn’t make the grade.
+So you can’t just sell on actual superiority.
+Continue reading “Theme : Advertising – Who The Fun Do They Think We Are?”

 Time to look back on the month of August and see what we have learned.

 August has drawn to a close and we are now an important amount wiser on the subject of engines.
 Among the discoveries are that a combination of regulations and fuel prices have made life uncongenial for large capacity engines.
 Both in Europe and the US, the V6 is increasingly rare.
 Furthermore, even the staple of mass-market, mid-range motoring, the boring old 2.0 litre 4-cylinder is beginning look much less like the first rung on the ladder to power and prestige.
 In a world of buzzy three-cylinders and blown 1.2 litres four-cylinders, the 2.0 litre four has the aura of profligacy once reserved for in-line sixes.
 The diminishing technical awareness of drivers means this change remains largely unremarked.
-What buyers want is Continue reading “Theme of the month – engines: a conclusion”
+What buyers want is Continue reading “Theme : Engines – A Conclusion”